joaoantoniocoelho/spring-boot-jwt-authentication/README.md

 This project provides a basic JWT authentication implementation using Spring Boot.

 ## How to run?
-To run this project, you need to set three environment variables in your IDE:
+To run this project, you need to set 4 environment variables in your IDE:

 > `POSTGRES_URL`: Your PostgreSQL DB URL

 > `POSTGRES_USER`: Your PostgreSQL DB User

 > `POSTGRES_PASSWORD`: Your PostgreSQL DB Password

+> `TOKEN_SECRET`: Secret to generate tokens

 The project will run on http://localhost:8081.